shadmanshaikh/sub_pdf_finder/README.md

-# sub_pdf_finder
+# Subject PDF Finder
-It's a  command-line tool to find all the PDF notes for 2nd Yr (4th sem) VTU students
+## It's a  command-line tool to find all the PDF notes for 2nd Yr (4th sem) VTU students